Tabitha001/METROBANK-CASESTTUDY/README.md

 ## 📂 Data Source

 The datasets used in this project were provided by ** FREEDOM OBOH ** as part of a practical assignment under the **Let's Talk Excel Program**.
-They include anonymized banking data covering customers, accounts, transactions, branches, and complaints.
+They include realistic banking data covering customers, accounts, transactions, branches, and complaints.

 All cleaning, analysis, and visualizations were performed independently using **Microsoft Excel** for educational and project-based learning purposes.